Congress approves new thresholds for 1099 forms

 On November 21, 2023, the IRS delayed the threshold change again, making 2023 another transition year.
 Why?
 To “reduce the potential confusion caused by the distribution of an estimated 44 million Forms 1099-K sent to many taxpayers who wouldn’t expect one and may not have a tax obligation.”

-Now may also be a good time to streamline management of 1099 and W-9 forms.
+Streamlining management of 1099 and W-9 forms can help ease the burden of compliance for businesses.
 Avalara 1099 & W-9 stores vendor and freelancer information, imports 1099 payee data, and transfers vendor details quickly, all while automatically checking for errors.
 It also checks for valid TINs/SSNs when W-9s are collected and checks for valid TINs when 1099s are filed, preventing errors and minimizing B-notices, corrections, and manual effort.

 Learn more about Avalara 1099 & W-9.